-[Version 2015 and 2014, validation packages: MSc1-CH.4001, MSc2-CH.1004]
+[Version 2018, validation packages: PV-SCH.0000006, PV-SCH.0000007]

 The programme of study of the MSc in Chemistry spans one and a half years, corresponding to 90 ECTS credits.
-The courses (UE) of the MSc correspond to 60 ECTS in total.
+The courses (UE) of the MSc correspond to 60 ECTS credits in total.
 They consist of 6 modules, and a mandatory 7th Research module consisting of two laboratory courses and an extended research report.